alpacahq/user-docs/content/web-api/market-data/_index.md

 ## Polygon Integration

-All Alpaca customers with full brokerage accounts can access various kinds of market data in [Polygon](https://polygon.io/).
+All Alpaca customers with live brokerage accounts can access various kinds of market data in [Polygon](https://polygon.io/).
-(This data is not available to paper-only accounts.)
+(This data is not available to users who have not yet set up live accounts.)
 For the RESTful interface, you need to give the `apiKey` parameter with the same API key ID you use for Alpaca, as demonstrated below.
+You will see an authentication error message saying "invalid API key" if your account does not have Polygon access.

 ```sh
 $ curl "https://api.polygon.io/v1/historic/quotes/SPY/2018-06-01?apiKey=$APCA_API_KEY_ID"